José Reguffe

 José Antônio Machado Reguffe (born 5 September 1972), also known as Reguffe, is a Brazilian journalist, economist and politician.
 He represented the Federal District (Portuguese: Distrito Federal) in the Federal Senate from 2015 to 2023.
 Previously he was a federal deputy representing the Federal District from 2011 to 2015 and was a district deputy from 2007 to 2011.
 He was a member of Brazil Union (UNIÃO), but left the party after not being nominated as a candidate for the 2022 Federal District gubernatorial election.
 After the party decision, Reguffe decided to leave politics.

+He went to Solidarity party in February 2025 after being without a party for 3 years.